 Spousal Liability in Florida

 This rule distinguishes Florida from community property states like California, Texas, and Arizona, where most debts incurred during marriage are treated as joint obligations regardless of which spouse signed.
-Florida follows the opposite framework.
-Each spouse contracts independently, and each spouse’s debts remain that spouse’s alone.
+Spousal liability is one of several liability types that drive asset protection planning in Florida, and married couples face distinct risks depending on how their debts and assets are structured.

 Speak With a Florida Asset Protection Attorney